MHUB, XTND and soundbars

 If you want your soundbar to output 5.1 then you will need to make sure your source is also set to output 5.1.
 When you do this all displays connected to MHUB will receive a 5.1 audio signal and if that display can’t decode 5.1 audio and downmix it into stereo then you will have an audio problem.

 If you intend on installing a soundbar with this capability and require the source to be distributed then you will need additional hardware to manage the signal.
-We would recommend that you read (link: Using MHUB and providing Dolby Audio (Atmos) and DTS (DTS-HD) audio).
+We would recommend that you read Using MHUB and providing Dolby Audio (Atmos) and DTS (DTS-HD) audio.

-Help is available, contact email@example.com for a rapid response.
+Confused?
+Help is available, drop us an email for a fast response.